Red Box (band): Early years and formation (1978–1984)

-Simon Toulson-Clarke formed his first band aged thirteen at Harrow School with friend Paddy Talbot (another member of the band was cricketer and insurance executive Matthew Fosh, who recognised "two of the guys were talented and two of us were rubbish.
+Simon Toulson-Clarke formed his first band, aged thirteen, at Harrow School with his friend Paddy Talbot (another member of the band was cricketer and insurance executive Matthew Fosh, who recognised,"two of the guys were talented and two of us were rubbish.
 I was one of the rubbish ones"), playing covers of Led Zeppelin and Deep Purple as well as some self-penned material.
 Other early influences are cited as being Marc Bolan, David Bowie, Cream, Pink Floyd, Cat Stevens and particularly Buffy Sainte-Marie.
-On leaving school he moved to Middlesbrough and formed another band in the vein of New York Dolls.
+On leaving school, he moved to Middlesbrough and formed another band in the vein of New York Dolls.

 In the late 1970s, he travelled south to study at the Polytechnic of Central London where he formed a band with Bristolian Julian Close.
 Initially the band performed under the name Harlequins and comprised Toulson-Clarke (vocals/guitar) and Close (saxophone) together with Paddy Talbot (keyboards), Rob Legge (bass) and Martin Nickson (drums).

 The band later took the name Red Box, after some deliberation, from a box left behind by the rock group Slade following a performance at college (and in which they had since been storing microphones).
 The name was favoured for its political (Red) connotations – Toulson-Clarke describes the band members as 'Student Activists'.
 He was also attracted to the notion of square (Box) being an old North American Indian term for 'white man' (circle being the term for 'man' before Europeans were encountered), a concept which would be explored further on the debut The Circle & the Square album in the song "Heart of the Sun", a line from which gave the album its title.

-Whilst still students the band regularly sold-out shows at the Marquee and Moonlight Club and released their debut single "Chenko" on the Cherry Red label in 1983.
-The record was a hit with radio and brought them to the attention of Seymour Stein, who signed the band to Sire in 1984.
+Whilst still students, the band regularly sold-out shows at the Marquee and Moonlight Club and released their debut single "Chenko" on the Cherry Red label in 1983.
+The record was a hit on radio and brought them to the attention of Seymour Stein, who signed the band to Sire in 1984.
 Soon after this, the band slimmed down to a duo, took on a more synthpop direction and re-signed direct to WEA, who released their second single "Saskatchewan" (a cover of the Buffy Sainte-Marie song), under the Sire imprint.